drdna/WheatBlastEvolution/ARG/README.md

 ```bash
 python PlotTanglegrams.py sim-trees/
 ```
 c.
-Use [CP4ARG.R](/ARG/scripts/CP4ARG.R) script to build chromopaintings of chromosome 2 for representative PoL1/PoT members and hypothetical donor isolates
+Use [CP4ARG.R](/ARG/scripts/CP4ARG.R) script to build chromopaintings of chromosome 2 for the PoL1/PoT haplotypes represented in the Ancestral Recombination Graph as well as inferred chromopaintings for the donor isolates.

 d.
 Manually merge and edit the resulting pdfs in Illustrator: